 In this post, I outline how I cleared my sink drain blockage that had persisted even with clear pipes.
 But first, I narrate my sad story.
 I was almost going insane due to the bathroom sink that had blocked for about a week.
 My kids and I had already started using a basin to take our shower. ????

-By this time, I had called my plumber numerous times but he was not available as it was Christmas times.
-My plumbing snake, drain cleaners and hot water, the wet-dry vacuum cleaner was not working.
+By this time, I had called my plumber numerous times, but he was not available as it was Christmas times.
+My plumbing snake, drain cleaners, and hot water, the wet-dry vacuum cleaner was not working.

 Summary: Assuming that the waste line sits at a small decline, you’ll need to solve a possible airflow issue for your vent stack.
-This will keep a neutral air pressure (prevent negative or positive pressure).
+This will keep neutral air pressure (prevent negative or positive pressure).

-Sink Not Draining but Pipes Clear
+Sink Not Draining But Pipes Clear

 Check if the vent stack opening up on the roof?

 Maybe yes?
 It is a black pipe that extends past the roof and is open at the top allowing rain to enter.
-So maybe some rain froze on the lip and is restricting the opening of the pipe.
+So perhaps some rain froze on the lip and is restricting the opening of the pipe.

 How a Plumbing Trap Can Lose Water